 Single roads: mirrors, position, speed, look then the usual MSPSL routine again.

-Dual carriageways: MSPSL, unless your view ahead is restricted, then refer to single road routine above.
+Dual carriageways: MSPSL, unless your view ahead is restricted, then refer to the single road routine above.

 Single roads with oncoming traffic potentially approaching

 P: It’s important to identify any potential hazards approaching before moving out completely, which is why the routine for overtaking is different.
 Try to position your vehicle so you are half in, half out behind the lorry (see diagram) keeping a good distance back.
-Remember the closer you get to the lorry the more you will have to move to right to increase your view.
+Remember the closer you get to the lorry, the more you will have to move to the right, in order to increase your view.

 S: Keep your speed up with the vehicle in front but don’t get too close.
 Consider using a lower gear if you need more power to overtake swiftly.